 When artists abandon beauty and the human figure as worthy subjects, the advertising industry fills the vacuum with glee.
+This article explores why the creation of figurative art matters.

-When artists turned from figurative representation and towards Post-Impressionism, Cubism, Abstract Expressionism and all the other “isms” that followed, it left a societal vacuum for curating concepts of human beauty.
+When artists turned from figurative art representation and towards Post-Impressionism, Cubism, Abstract Expressionism and all the other “isms” that followed, it left a societal vacuum for curating concepts of human beauty.
 If artists were no longer expressing ideas about the beauty of the human figure, those suggestions would come from another source.

 In this case, the advertising industry took up the human figure with gusto.
 Unfortunately, their incentives were not beauty, but rather unattainable beauty.
 Marketers used their monopoly on the human figure to distort it and then assert that only xyz product could possibly make their targeted audiences “beautiful” by their impossible visual definitions.